Adrian Batten: Career

+Works

 The Organbook has few of Batten’s own works, so ironically much of Batten's own music has been lost.
 Accordingly, Batten is less well known than some of his contemporaries.
 He was, however, a prolific composer.
 A number of works exist only in manuscript at various British libraries and cathedrals, having never been published.

 His music has been described as follows: "It is serious and somewhat sad, but not altogether devoid of more joyous touches.
 His artistic sense was perhaps in excess of his technical powers, and his self-restraint makes of his work something very suitable to certain occasions.
 His counterpoint is skilful, and the atmosphere created by his music is a pure and devotional one… There is one virtue in Batten's sacred music which was possessed by only a few composers; and that is his constant endeavour to think of music as the servant of divine worship and not as the central figure of that service."